-04:715 (3) ADVANCED QUANTITATIVE EDUCATIONAL RESEARCH METHODS
+04:715 ADVANCED QUANTITATIVE EDUCATIONAL RESEARCH METHODS

+04:704 GUIDANCE AND COUNSELLING INTERVENTIONS

 This course focuses on the use of research design and numerical analysis in quantitative research.
-Topics will include principles of scientific inference and experimental design, basic data analysis, and applications of research design theory to current issues in education.

-04:716 (3) PHILOSOPHY OF EDUCATION

-Prerequisite: Approval of Chair of the Graduate Studies Department, Faculty of Education.

-This study of major educational theorists emphasizes past and current educational thought.
-A cross-cultural perspective may be included.

-04:717 (3) CONTEMPORARY STATEMENTS ON PHILOSOPHY OF EDU-CATION

-In this course, the method of philosophical analysis is applied to educational concepts and theories in an attempt to clarify the meaning of various statements about education.

-04:718 (3) HISTORY OF EDUCATION IN THE WESTERN WORLD

-Prerequisite: Approval of Chair of the Graduate Studies Department, Faculty of Education.

-This is a survey course which considers the historical development of educational theory and practice in the Western World.

-04:720 (3) HISTORY OF CANADIAN EDUCATION I

-Prerequisite: Approval of Chair of the Graduate Studies Department, Faculty of Education.

-A study of the origins and development of education within the Canadian socio-historical context.

-04:721 (3) HISTORY OF CANADIAN EDUCATION II

-Prerequisite: Approval of Chair of the Graduate Studies Department, Faculty of Education.

-Recent developments in the origins and development of education within the Canadian socio-historical context.

-04:722 (3) SOCIOLOGY OF EDUCATION I

-Prerequisite: Approval of Chair of the Graduate Studies Department, Faculty of Education.
+Topics will include principles of scientif inference and experimental design, basic data analysis, and applications of research design theory to current issues in education.
+Credit cannot be held for both this course and 04:515.
+3 lecture hours per week, one term. ific (3) Credit cannot be held for both this course and 04:516.
+3 lecture hours per week, one term.
+Prerequisite: 04:716.
+(3) In this course, the method of philosophical analysis is applied to educational concepts and theories in an attempt to clarify the meaning various statements about education.
+Credit cannot be held for both this course and 04:517.
+3 lecture hours per week, one term. of 04:718 HISTORY OF EDUCATION IN THE WESTERN WORLD (Prerequisite: Approval of Chair of the Graduate Studies Department, Faculty of Education.
+(This is a survey course which considers the historical development of educational theory and practice in the Western World.
+(Credit cannot be held for both this course and 04:518.
+3 Jecture hours per week, one term. ((3) 04:720 HISTORY OF CANADIAN EDUCATION I (Prerequisite: Approval of Chair of the Graduate Studies Department, Faculty of Education.
+(A study of the origins and development of education within the Canadian socio-historical context.
+(Credit cannot be held for both this course and 04:520.
+(3 lecture hours per week, one term. ((3) 04:721 HISTORY OF CANADIAN EDUCATION II (Prerequisite: Approval of Chair of the Graduate Studies Department, Faculty of Education.
+(Recent developments in the origins and development of education within the Canadian socio-historical context.
+(Credit cannot be held for both this course and 04:521.
+(3 lecture hours per week, one term. ((3) 04:722 SOCIOLOGY OF EDUCATION I (Prerequisite: Approval of Chair of the Graduate Studies Department, Faculty of Education.
 A study of the school as a social institution in Canada.
-The influence of forces outside and within the school which affect its role will be considered.

-04:723 (3) SOCIOLOGY OF EDUCATION II

-Prerequisite: Approval of Chair of the Graduate Studies Department, Faculty of Education.
+The influence of forces outside and within the school which affect its role will I considered.
+Credit cannot be held for both this course and 04:522.
+3 lecture hours per week, one term.
+(3) be 04:723 SOCIOLOGY OF EDUCATION II Prerequisite: Approval of Chair of the Graduate Studies Department, Faculty of Education.
 Education and the social structure will be studied.
-The growth and development of children within various social contexts will be highlighted.
-Various cultural groups and various social problems will be considered.

-04:724 (3) CULTURES AND EDUCATION I

-Prerequisite: Approval of Chair of the Graduate Studies Department, Faculty of Education.
+The growth and development of children within various social contexts will be highlighte Various cultural groups and various social problems will be considered.
+Credit cannot be held for both this course and 04:523.
+3 lecture hours per week, one term.
+(3) ed.
+04:724 CULTURES AND EDUCATION I (Prerequisite: Approval of Chair of the Graduate Studies Department, Faculty of Education.
 Theories of cultural transmission, learning and emotional development will be examined.
-Emphasis will be placed upon flexibility and sensitivity in teaching materials and practices in developing the academic and non-academic potential of each child in relation to his or her culture.

-04:725 (3) CULTURES AND EDUCATION II

-Prerequisite: 04:724 or approval of Chair of the Graduate Studies Department, Faculty of Education.
+Emphasis will be placed upon flexibility ar sensitivity in teaching materials and practices in developing the academic and non-academic potential of each child in relation to his or h culture.
+Credit cannot be held for both this course and 04:524.
+3 lecture hours per week, one term.
+4:725 CULTURES AND EDUCATION II Prerequisite: 04:724 or approval of Chair of the Graduate Studies Department, Faculty of Education.
 A continuation of and practicum in 04:724.

-04:726 (3) CONTEMPORARY PHILOSOPHIES OF EDUCATION

-Prerequisite: Undergraduate or 700 level course or permission of Instructor.
+Credit cannot be held for both this course and 04:525.
+3 lecture hours per week, one term. ((3) 04:726 CONTEMPORARY PHILOSOPHIES OF EDUCATION (Prerequisite: Undergraduate or 700 level course or permission of Instructor.
+This course is a seminar in the philosophical foundations of education.
+The course content will include contemporary philosophies (3) of